Helping a Friend with Addiction

 • Be honest and firm, but not judgmental.

-• Let them know you’re there for them, but that there are boundaries where they’re addiction is concerned.
+• Let them know you’re there for them but that there are boundaries where their addiction is concerned.

-• Talk to them about what they’re addiction is costing them, whether it’s their children, their career, their health or any other area of their life they value most.
+• Talk to them about what their addiction is costing them, whether it’s their children, their career, their health, or any other area of their life they value most.

-It’s also important to keep your own safety and mental health in mind.
+It’s also important to keep your safety and mental health in mind.
 The reality is that even peripheral contact with drug use can jeopardize your safety and lead to legal issues.
 It’s important to strike a balance between compassionate involvement and regard for your own personal safety.
 Talk to their family and friends about helping, as well.
-You can’t do this on your own, and you shouldn’t have to.
-There’s a lot you can do…but there’s only so much you can do.
+You can’t do this alone, and you shouldn’t have to.
+There’s a lot you can do…but only so much.

 They’re Listening…What’s Next?

 It helps to have a plan in place to help your friend with their addiction if they choose to accept.
-Find the local phone number for Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) and give them the information to help them attend their first meeting.
+Encourage your friend to seek support from organizations like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) and assist them in finding contact information or meeting details.
 You can also offer to drive them to the meeting and go with them for support if you feel comfortable.